MicrosoftEdge/WebView2Feedback/specs/DragStarting.md

 when a drag is initiated in WebView2 and provides the state necessary to override the default WebView2 drag operation with your own logic.

+## Note about .NET/WinRT projection
+The work to project this API to .NET and WinRT are yet to be completed.
+Overall usage of this API is expected to be uncommon.
+There are no known public asks for this.
+Further, this API is exposed on the CompositionController which is very rarely used in .NET apps.

 # Examples
 ## DragStarting
 Users can use `add_DragStarting` on the CompositionController to add an event